Jeremy Richards BA(Hons.) MA PGCE

 Jeremy has worked as an education consultant and as a professional mentor and lecturer for the School Centred Initial Teacher Training (SCITT) programme at the London School of Jewish Studies.
 He has several times led workshops at the National Conference of Primary Jewish Education, and for two years sat as a member of its planning committee.
 Jeremy delivered a mini-keynote session at the 2013 World ORT Naomi Prawer Kadar International Seminar for Digital Technology in Jewish Education, and has been writing and developing www.torahschool.co.uk since 2001.

-While in Yeshivah, Jeremy studied to be a Sofer STaM under Rabbi Natan Siegel ztz”l, Master Sofer and talmid of Rabbi J. B. Soloveitchik ztz”l.
+While in Yeshivah, Jeremy studied to be a Sofer STaM (scribe of religious texts) under Rabbi Natan Siegel ztz”l, Master Sofer and talmid of Rabbi J. B. Soloveitchik ztz”l.
 Rav Siegel personally hand-wrote Jeremy a Ktav Kabbalah certificate in Sofrut.
 Jeremy’s written study notes are here.

 Above: Rabbi Natan Siegel ztz”l, Master Sofer